aws-samples/aws-dbs-refarch-graph/src/graph-data-modelling/property-graph-data-modelling/README.md

 >  - If there's no requirement to filter the list's contents at query time, you can store the list as a delimited string representation.
 To modify the contents of the list, you'll need to implement some logic in your application to retrieve the current representation of the list, parse it into a list type to which you can apply any necessary modifications, and then update the property with a string representation of the new list value.
 >  - If you need to filter on the list's contents during a traversal, you'll have to pull the list values out as properties on separate vertices.
 You can connect these list value vertices either directly to the 'parent' vertex, or to a 'list' vertex that is attached to the parent.
 You can then use additional properties, either on the edges or on the value vertices themselves, to store metadata, such as item order.
 While this solution allows for filters or predicates to be applied to list values during a traversal, it introduces more complexity into both the data model and the queries that apply these filters.
 It may also increase both query latencies and storage costs (every value has the storage overhead of its being a vertex).

+### When should I model an attribute as a property versus a label?

+Use a label to type a vertex or to describe the role a vertex plays in your dataset.
+Use properties to capture the instance-based attributes of a thing in your domain.
+Labels help answer the question: What does this vertex represent?.
+Properties help answer the question: What are the attributes of this particular thing?

 ### When should I model an attribute as a property and when should I pull it out into its own vertex?

 Model an attribute as its own vertex when:

  - the attribute value is a complex value type _and/or_
+ - the attribute value is part of a value structure, such as a hierarchy _and/or_
  - the attribute value will be used to relate entities at query time.

 #### Complex value types